digitalrebar/provision/doc/integrations/ansible.rst

 You will need to set `RS_PROFILE` to match the profile that you are using as a target.
 The default is `mycluster`

-For this example, please insure that *jq* is installed.
+For this example, please ensure that *jq* is installed.

 Download the inventory script to the local system to a convenient location and make it executable.
 You can test the script by simply running it.
 The script will output JSON in the required Ansible format.